noahrossi/noahrossi.github.io/content/blog/blessing-of-dimensionality/index.md

 This is a big result!
 This means that for any given pair of $x_i, x_j$, the probability of them being nearly orthogonal is at least $1 - 2e^{-\epsilon^2 d / 6}$.
-But, we don't care about the probability of individual pairs of vectors being orthogonal; we care about about whether our entire set of $t$ vectors are all pairwise nearly orthogonal.
+But, we don't care about the probability of individual pairs of vectors being orthogonal; we care about whether our entire set of $t$ vectors are all pairwise nearly orthogonal.
 To get a bound on this, we can apply a union bound.

 $$